tpcofficial/almace-scaffolding/_app/_posts/note/2021-03-08-an-overview-on-object-oriented-programming.md

 new ClassName(SomeAttribute, AnotherAttribute) -> something
 ```

 Above is an example of us using that class to create an object called 'something'.
-We can call methods and set attributes of something based of the attributes and methods defined in the class, ClassName.
+We can call methods and set attributes of something based on the attributes and methods defined in the class, ClassName.

 ## OOP in practice

-- Implementation varies language to language (surprise)
+* Implementation varies from language to language (surprise)
-- Similar structure between all languages
+* Similar structure between all languages
-  - Langauges class keyword then class name
+  * Languages class keyword then the class name
-  - Break out of the indendation or a marker that indicates the end of the class
+  * Break out of the indentation or a marker that indicates the end of the class
-  - Attributes for the class
+  * Attributes for the class
-  - Parameters and code for the instantiation of the class (e.g. __init_\_ in python)
+  * Parameters and code for the instantiation of the class (e.g. __init__ in python)
-    - Called a "constructor" method
+    * Called a "constructor" method
-    - Can be used to set local attributes before methods used
+    * Can be used to set local attributes before methods used

 ### Example implementation in python

-Example of a class without any paramters in Python:
+Example of a class without any parameters in Python:

 ```python